A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Taxonomy

-\textbf{The third question} considers whether to prune neural networks with specific criteria or by learning.
-Criteria rely on a heuristic formula to measure the importance of each weight (or filter, channel, and so on).
-The commonly used pruning criteria include magnitude, norm, loss change, etc. In addition, it is also possible to prune neural networks by learning, such as pruning through sparsity regularization training or dynamic sparse training \cite{liu2020dynamic}, etc. Whether through criteria or learning, pruning aims to determine the weights of a network that should be pruned.
+\textbf{The third question} considers whether to prune neural networks using specific criteria or by learning.
+Criteria rely on a scoring formula to measure the importance of each weight (or filter, neuron, and so on).
+Commonly used pruning criteria include magnitude, norm, loss change, etc. In addition, it is possible to prune neural networks by learning, such as through sparsity regularization training \cite{huang2018data} or dynamic sparse training \cite{liu2020dynamic}.
+Whether through criteria or learning, pruning aims to determine the weights of a network that should be pruned.

 The above three aspects determine the main characteristics of a pruning algorithm.
-Different combinations of these three aspects form different pruning methods.
-We provide a new taxonomy of deep neural network pruning in Section~\ref{granularity}-\ref{learntoprune}, and Section~\ref{fusion}, as shown in Fig.~\ref{Fig:pruning-taxonomy}.
+Different combinations of these three aspects form various pruning methods.
+We provide a new taxonomy of deep neural network pruning in Section~\ref{granularity} - \ref{learntoprune}, and Section~\ref{fusion}, as shown in Fig.~\ref{Fig:pruning-taxonomy}.